Master-PLC/FreDF/README.md

 ## Citing FreDF
-The paper introducing PyPOTS is available in [ICLR-25](https://openreview.net/forum?id=4A9IdSa1ul).
+The paper introducing FreDF is available in [ICLR-25](https://openreview.net/forum?id=4A9IdSa1ul).
 If you use FreDF in your work, please consider citing it as below and 🌟staring this repository to make others notice this library. 🤗

 ```bibtex